Found in South America, Colombia formally is the Republic of Colombia. Fascinating, and with thousands of years of background.

 Architecture

 Combining modern, Indigenous, and colonial motifs defines Colombian architecture.
-Among the well-known sites are the Salt Cathedral in Zipaquirá and the striking architecture and cobblestone alleyways of the medieval walled city of Cartagena.
-Sustainable architecture has become increasingly important in Colombia in recent years; Medellín has among other projects the highest timber building in Latin America.
+Some of the well-known sites are the cobblestone alleyways of the captivating historic walled city of Cartagena and the Salt Cathedral in Zipaquí.
+Sustainable architecture has been more and more important in Colombia in recent years; Medellín features, among other projects, the highest timber building in Latin America.

 Cuisine